So what exactly is CBD?

 How do you ship?
 Will anyone know what's in the package?

 Your product is either in a padded envelope or a priority box.
-Handling time is 1 business day, but we ship same day if possible.
+Handling time is 1-2 business days, but we ship same day if possible.
 Each bottle has a shrink wrap band and is packaged to protect the glass.
+Our label says from BNF.

 What is your CBD oil mixed with?
 Do you use any flavors or artificial ingredients?

 Our CBD oil is mixed with organic, unrefined hemp seed oil.
 Nothing else goes into the bottle.
 In the future, we may look into flavoring with things like essential oils.
-We want to stay as natural as possible, and it's hard to cover up the taste with anything natural.
+We want to stay as natural as possible, and it's hard to completely change the taste using only natural ingredients.

 How do I store it?

 The oil and pain stick are fine at room temperature as long as you keep them out of the sun and away from heat.
 You may also keep them refrigerated if you choose.
-Suppositories are best kept in the fridge or freezer, but at at a minimum, in a cool place away from sun or heat.
+If you'll be storing anything unused or unopened for any period of time, it's best to keep it in the fridge.

 What cannabinoids are in your product?